-- They must be running in task mode. - They must run with the processor unlocked and enabled for I/O and external interrupts.
+- They must be running in task mode. - They must run with the processor unlocked and enabled for I/O and external interrupts. - They must not have EUT type FRR recovery in place.

 Even if these restrictions are satisfied, the program issuing vector instructions may abnormally terminate if: